DavidANixon/HospitalManagementSystem/README.md

 # DatabasesProject
 Term Project for Intro to Database Systems
-Created by Anna, David, and Michael
+Created by Anna, David, Michael, and Zetao